MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Glossary.md

 ### terminating error

 An error that stops PowerShell from processing the command.
+See also, [non-terminating error][02].

 ### transaction